Wensley Pithey: Biography

 Pithey was born in Cape Town, South Africa.
 A graduate of the University of Cape Town where he studied music and drama, he travelled to Britain in 1947.
-He appeared in various Shakespearean roles in his long career (memorably as Sir Toby Belch) as well as appearing in Eugene O'Neill's Anna Christie.
-He also directed and produced plays in the West End and appeared in a range of roles on television including the 1976 drama Edward and Mrs Simpson (as Winston Churchill – a role he also played in the miniseries Ike) as well as Special Branch and Poldark.
+He appeared in various Shakespearean roles in his long career (memorably as Sir Toby Belch) and appeared in Eugene O'Neill's Anna Christie.
+He also directed and produced plays in the West End and appeared in a range of roles on television including the 1976 drama Edward and Mrs Simpson (as Winston Churchill – a role he also played in the miniseries Ike) and Special Branch and Poldark.
 His British television appearances included Danger Man (1961) among others.
-He also played the title role Detective Superintendent Charlesworth in a number of BBC series including Charlesworth at Large (1958) and its sequel Charlesworth the following year.
+He also played the title role of Detective Superintendent Charlesworth in a number of BBC series including Charlesworth at Large (1958) and its sequel Charlesworth the following year.
 In 1964 he played a ballistics expert in the BBC series Call the Gun Expert.

 Between 1961 and 1976, Pithey appeared in German TV commercials as a fake coffee expert for Tchibo.